Susan Lucci, 73, Thrills Fans With New Pic Of Her Frolicking On The Beach

 The legendary soap opera star shared the image and remarks to urge her followers to enjoy life.

 In the snap, Susan was photographed as she stood at the water’s edge.
+The sea was a dark gray color.
+Its whitecaps lapped the shoreline behind the actress.

 She laughed as the wind blew her shoulder-length brown tresses around.
 A big smile was on her face as she appeared to enjoy the seaside shoot.

 Susan showed off her enviable figure in the photograph.
 She wore a one-shouldered white bathing suit top that provided full coverage.
 It had a cutout that showed off her left hip before that became attached to a traditional black bottom.